-The maximum project period under this programme is 5 years.
-The first public tender focuses on projects planned for a period ending in 2020, with possible extension by two years, i.e. until 2022.
+The maximum project period under this programme is 5 or years.
+The first public tender focused on projects planned for a period ending in 2020, with possible extension by two years, i.e. until 2022.
+The second public tender is planned for early 2020.
+Funding is to be released in 2021 for projects of up to six years.
 The project period must not extend beyond the period of the entire programme.